akeneo/pim-helpcenter/content/md/productivity/manage-your-rules.md

 ![image](../img/Rules_Execute.png)

-If you are editing/creating a rule in the rule edit form, you can execute it as well, clicking on `...` then `save and execute`.
+If you are editing/creating a rule in the rule edit form, you can execute it as well, just click on `...` then `Save and execute`.

 ## Execute a selection of rules